Beta-23/pic-in-pic/README.md

 # pic-in-pic
-pic-in-pic (PiP) allows you to watch videos in a floating window at any location on your window, so you can keep an eye on what you’re watching while interacting with other sites, or applications.
+pic-in-pic (pip) allows you to watch videos in a floating window at any location on your window, so you can keep an eye on what you’re watching while interacting with other sites, or applications.

 [pic-in-pic](https://beta-23.github.io/pic-in-pic/)